Stefan Milenkovich: Early life

 He participated in numerous international violin competitions, starting with the Jaroslav Kozian International Violin Competition before he was ten.
 Then, in rapid succession during 1993 and 1994, at age sixteen and seventeen, he took high prizes in ten international violin competitions.
 In 1993 he took third prize in the Menuhin Competition (England), reached the finalist level at the Queen Elisabeth Competition (Belgium), and won the Rodolfo Lipizer Prize (Italy).
 He entered the Paganini Competition (Italy) twice and the Tibor Varga Competition (Switzerland) twice, in 1993 and 1994, taking one fourth-place and three second-place prizes.
 Also in 1994 he took fourth place in the International Joseph Joachim Violin Competition, won the Louis Spohr International Violin Competition (both, Germany), and won Silver at the International Violin Competition of Indianapolis.

 Academics

 Milenkovich studied at the Music Academy of Belgrade, receiving his master's degree in 1995.
 His successes on the competition circuit, along with winning Young Concert Artists status at the 1997 YCA auditions, led to his New York City recital debut at the 92nd Street Y in 1997, and his undertaking studies at the Juilliard School with Dorothy DeLay.
-He was awarded a violin degree at Juilliard in 1998 and taught in various roles at Juilliard over the next decade in collaboration with Ms. DeLay, in the Perlman Music Program on Shelter Island, and as assistant to Mr. Perlman at the Juilliard School.
-In 2006 he joined the faculty of the University of Illinois, where he is an Associate Professor in the Instrumental Performance Division of the School of Music.
-Since 2011 he also teaches on the faculty of the University of Belgrade.
+He was awarded a violin degree at Juilliard in 1998 and taught in various roles at Juilliard over the next decade in collaboration with Ms. DeLay, in the Perlman Music Program on Shelter Island, and as assistant to Itzhak Perlman at the Juilliard School.
+In 2006 he joined the faculty of the University of Illinois, where he is an associate professor in the Instrumental Performance Division of the School of Music.
+Since 2011 he also teaches on the faculty of the University of Belgrade as visiting professor, and since 2021 as full professor of violin at the Novi Sad Academy of Arts.